sanchit0612/smartui-storybook-sample/README.md

     npm run storybook
     ```

-## Running SmartUI storybook tests on a Docker container.
+## Running SmartUI storybook tests on a Docker container .

 1. Clone this repository
     ```